Call our licensed agents toll free 844.855.0163

 Can you claim hail damage twice?

 Yes.
-But there are some things to keep in mind before you make this decision.
-You can file as many claims as you need, but the more claims that are filed means the higher your premiums will be.
-One claim won't typically affect your rates but two claims in a row may cause an increase in your premium.
+But there are some things to remember before making this decision.
+You can file as many claims as you need, but a lot of claims often mean a rate increase.
+One claim won't typically affect your rates, but two claims might.